 When considering what content to feature in your video, always consider what information, data, or knowledge you currently own or have access to that would be interesting for your prospects.
 The benefit is two-fold.
 1) Your video content will take very little time for you to prepare, and 2) you’ll also breath new life into information you already own.

 3. Don’t Be Afraid to Drop the Act

-One of the primary reasons the Merriam-Webster Ask the Expert campaign has been so successful is that the editors weren’t afraid to ‘drop the act.’
+One of the primary reasons the campaign has been so successful is that the editors weren’t afraid to ‘drop the act.’
 While most grammarians and language historians are often unfairly categorized as Word or Grammar ‘Nazis’, these editors seem warm, entertaining and oftentimes even funny!
 If you close your eyes while watching one of these videos you may even believe you were listening to an anecdotal conversation at a summer cocktail party.
 As you can imagine, this conversational quality certainly differentiates Merriam-Webster from its often stuffy-seeming competitors.